Vlad8675309/Huffman-Coding/README.md

 A C++ program that utilizes Huffman Coding to encode/decode text.

+### Description

-The project is split into two parts: the encoder and the decoder.
-Each one takes an input file and encodes/decodes the content into an output file.
-Additionally, the program can print statistics for this process.
+The application is split into two parts: the encoder and the decoder.
+Each one takes an input file and encodes or decodes the content into an output file by using Huffman Coding.
+Additionally, the application can print statistics regarding the encoding/decoding process (original vs compressed or compressed vs decompressed file sizes and % space saving)

-Build and run `encoder -h`/`decoder -h` for detials on usage and options.
+Build and run the encoder/decoder with option `-h` for details on usage and options.

+### Tools

-Written in C++14.
+C++14.